Saturday, 14 December 2019

 Second World War searchlight position at the west end of Brean Down

-Second World War Searchlight position and launching rail for experimental weapons
+Second World War searchlight position and launching rail for experimental weapons

 Searchlight position, Brean Down